karolcymerys/oxford-iiit-pets-segmentation/fcn/README.md

 _Fully Convolutional Network_ (FCN) is next example of CNN utilized for Semantic Segmentation purposes.
 It employs _VGG-16_ layers to extract essential characteristics of provided input signal.
-Next encoded input signal is enlarged with _deconvolution_ technique (by use of `ConvTranspose2d`).
+Next, encoded input signal is enlarged with _deconvolution_ technique (by using `ConvTranspose2d`).
-Final response is cropped to achieve the same size as input image.
+Finally, response is cropped to achieve the same size as the input image.

 Below picture depicts the original architecture of FCN:

 ![Architcture](pictures/architecture.png)

-## Implementations
-___

 ## Experiments